 Charlie is a queer artist and writer based in Chicago.

-As a creative across multiple disciplines, Charlie (They/He) uses art as a means to document life to illuminate beauty found in the mundane and find common threads tying us all together.
+As a creative across multiple disciplines, Charlie (They/He) uses art as a means to document life- illuminating beauty found in the mundane and finding common threads that tie us all together.

-Charlie draws inspiration from their own identity and experience navigating life.
-Representation for the underrepresented is at the core of his art practice and what drives the majority of his work, whether it’s a poem, visual art, or an essay.
-They create for themselves, their fellow queers; especially the late bloomers, other trans folx, and anyone else interested in creative expression.
+Charlie draws inspiration from their own identity and experiences.
+Representation for the underrepresented is at the core of his art practice and what drives the majority of his work.
+Whether it’s a poem, visual art, or an essay, Charlie creates for themselves, their fellow queers; especially the late bloomers, other trans folx, and anyone else interested in creative expression.

 Photo: Victoria Marie Photography